mugeni02/alx-zero_day/README.md

 My first readme
-A line updated from git hub
+A line updated from git hub.